Lenze Presents Innovative Solutions For The Modernization Of Textile Machines At ITMA Asia 2025

-SINGAPORE / AERZEN, Germany — October 28, 2025 — Lenze, the drive and automation specialist, will be presenting innovative solutions for the modernization of textile machines at ITMA Asia 2025 in Singapore (28-31 October, Hall 7, Stand B201).
+SINGAPORE/AERZEN, Germany — October 28, 2025 — Lenze, a drive and automation specialist, will be presenting innovative solutions for the modernization of textile machines at ITMA Asia 2025 in Singapore (28-31 October, Hall 7, Stand B201).
 The focus will be on energy-efficient drive packages, modular machine concepts and scalable software solutions.

 Innovations for sustainable textile production: Lenze presents the IE5/IE6 motor drive system at ITMA Asia